 JCCBI participates in the FCSAP, administered by Environment Canada, for the implementation of the mitigation measures to contain and treat the contaminated groundwater on lands in the Bonaventure Expressway sector (East and West Sectors) in Montreal along the St. Lawrence River.
-JCCBI works in partnership with owners and stakeholders to implement mitigation plans.
-Hence, it has launched the Solution Bonaventure Project aimed at ensuring environmental groundwater management.
+JCCBI also works with owners and stakeholders to study the contamination and implement mitigation plans in partnership, which adds to the complexity of the file.
+Hence, it has launched the Solution Bonaventure Project aimed at ensuring environmental groundwater management in the summer of 2016.

+With respect to the East Sector of the project, work is still under way on the construction of the hydrocarbon containment wall, which is expected to be completed by the end of the fall 2017.
+The running-in and commissioning will follow to ensure that the hydrocarbon recovery will start in 2018.
 With respect to the environmental plan for the West Sector, it is the subject of a partnership with the Government of Quebec (ministère du Développement durable, de l'Environnement et de la lutte contre les changements climatiques (MDDELCC)) and JCCBI is responsible for the management thereof.